rajannpatel/ubuntupbx/README.md

         --description="SIP signaling and RTP & UDPTL media for ATAs and Softphones"
     ```

-11. Allow RTP and UDPTL media streams over Asterisk's configured UDP port ranges, and allow SIP signaling for inbound calls when using IP authentication, from your preferred voice over IP (VoIP) or fax over IP (FoIP) SIP Trunk provider(s).
+11. Allow RTP and UDPTL media streams over Asterisk's configured UDP port ranges,<br>allow SIP signaling for inbound calls when using IP authentication,<br>from your preferred VoIP or FoIP SIP Trunk provider(s).

     <details>